 Society takes many illegitimate factors as important.
 Why can't we use race and gender as two of those factors for making decisions?
 John thinks that the best affirmative action argument admits that we live in an elitist society, but maintains that we need to have diversity among the elites.
 John asks if affirmative action is in conflict with our individualistic ideals and values.
 Anderson thinks that meritocracies make decisions based on group generalizations, such as test scores.
 Ken asks why so much social heat and discussion has been generated by affirmative action.
 At the top levels, there may not have been much effect on white people, but there has been a larger effect in the blue-collar job arena.
 Should the government censor or promote certain portrayals of minority groups?

-- Conundrum (Seek to 47:45): Gordon Earle, produce of Philosophy Talk, asks when do you give up a friendship because your friend has been accused of something really bad?
+- Conundrum (Seek to 47:45): Gordon Earle, Executive Producer of Philosophy Talk, asks when do you give up a friendship because your friend has been accused of something really bad?
 Why should someone break off a friendship based on a friend's action?
 Does this say something about the friend's character?
 What is a friendship for?

 Elizabeth Anderson, Professor of Philosophy and Women's Studies, University of Michigan